Literature of Flanders: Guilds and festivals

-Their dramatic pieces produced by the chambers were of a didactic cast, with a strong farcical flavour, and continued the tradition of Maerlant and his school.
+Their dramatic pieces produced by the chambers were of a didactic cast, with a strong farcical flavour, and continued the tradition of Jacob van Maerlant and his school.
 They very rarely dealt with historical or even Biblical personages, but entirely with allegorical and moral abstractions.
 The most notable examples of Rederijker theatre include Mariken van Nieumeghen ("Mary of Nijmegen") and Elckerlijc (which was translated into English as Everyman).

 Of the pure farces of the rhetorical chambers we can speak with still more confidence, for some of them have come down to us, and among the authors famed for their skill in this sort of writing are named Cornelis Everaert of Bruges and Laurens Janssen of Haarlem.
 The material of these farces is extremely raw, consisting of rough jests at the expense of priests and foolish husbands, silly old men and their light wives.

 The chambers also encouraged the composition of songs, but with very little success; they produced no lyrical genius more considerable than Matthijs de Casteleyn (1488–1550) of Oudenaarde, author of De Conste van Rhetorijcken ("The Art of Rhetoric").

 The first writer who used the Dutch tongue with grace and precision of style was a woman and a professed opponent of Lutheranism and reformed thought.
 Modern Dutch literature practically begins with Anna Bijns (c.
 1494–1575).
 Bijns, who is believed to have been born at Antwerp in 1494, was a schoolmistress at that city in her middle life, and in old age she still instructed youth in the Catholic religion.
 She died on April 10, 1575.
 From her work we know that she was a lay nun and that she occupied a position of honour and influence in Antwerp.
 Bijns' main subjects were faith and the character of Luther.
 In her first volume of poetry (1528) the Lutherans are scarcely mentioned and the focus is on her personal experience of faith.
 In the volume of poetry of 1538 every page is occupied with invective against the Lutherans.
 All the poems of Anna Bijns still extant are of the form called refereinen (refrains).
 Her mastery over verse form is considered to be remarkable.
 With the writings of Anna Bijns, the period of Middle Dutch closes and modern Dutch begins.